flancia-coop/doc.anagora.org/fellowship-of-the-link.md

         - [[diego de la hera]]
         - there is an extension that makes them worked well together
         - how does the community moderate annotations?
+        - [[flancian]] default: the site sets the default ranking function for annotations. and perhaps some annotations are community owned, wiki like?

 ## 2022-06-09